 The Kristen Rushlow Living Latin Award provides support for a student to participate in the Paideia Institute's 'Living Latin in Rome' program in Rome, Italy.
 This five-week summer program teaches language and literature with an emphasis on conversational Latin.
 Trips to ancient sites around the city and region are included.
 A detailed description is available at the program website.

 Interested students apply for the award by submitting a letter of interest to the Classics section faculty.
 Recipients of the award will be chosen by Classics faculty in consultation with the chair of the Department of World Languages and Literatures at WMU.
 The award will be announced by the end of December prior to the summer of the Living Latin in Rome program.
 Receipt of the award does not constitute acceptance into the Living Latin in Rome program.

 To be eligible to receive the Kristen Rushlow Living Latin Award, a student must:

-Because Kristen was such a fine ambassador for Latin culture and literature, the department of World Languages and Literatures has created the Kristen Rushlow Living Latin Award fund.
+Because Kristen was such a fine ambassador for Latin culture and literature, the Department of World Languages and Literatures has created the Kristen Rushlow Living Latin Award.
 Donations to the fund will help support the study of students who, like Kristen, are working on Latin language while participating in the Paideia Institute's 'Living Latin in Rome' program.